-If a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Northern Essex Community College Department of Public Safety security officers followed by emergency responders.
+If a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Northern Essex Community College Department of Public Safety personnel followed by local PD/FD responders.
 The two entities typically respond and work together to manage the incident.
 Depending on the nature of the incident, other NECC departments and other local, state, or federal agencies could also be involved in responding to the incident.